 - Great source of various vitamins and minerals

-- Feel free to use a long-grain rice or malagkit (glutinous rice) if quinoa is unavailable.
-You can also use an already-cooked (steamed) rice and adjust the amount of liquid in boiling.
+- Rice: If you don't have quinoa, use long-grain rice or malagkit (glutinous rice).
+You can also use cooked rice and adjust the amount of liquid in boiling.

-- Topping options: thinly sliced scallions (or green onions), crispy garlic, spicy chili oil, seasoned crispy fried tofu, fried crispy shallots, herbs and sprouts
+- Toppings: Add thinly sliced scallions (green onions), crispy garlic, spicy chili oil, seasoned fried tofu, fried crispy shallots, herbs, and sprouts.

-- Reheat: Place the porridge in a large saucepan and add enough water to loosen to desired consistency.
+- To reheat, place the porridge in a large saucepan and add enough water to loosen to desired consistency.
 Then cook in a pot and stir regularly until heated through.

 Listed below are all the ingredients you will need: